shotgunsoftware/tk-config-default2/README.md

 The Shotgun Pipeline Toolkit Default Configuration
 -------------------------------------------------------------------------

+This repo was forked 9/3/2020 to maintain connections with Shotgun software master release.

 Welcome to the Shotgun Pipeline Toolkit default configuration!

 For more information, go to the following url: